Military & Veteran Affairs FAQs

 *****Summer rate of pursuit will vary depending on the length of the term.
 For additional information, please contact the School Certifying Official.

 If you are using Post 9/11 Chapter 33 benefits, your housing stipend will be reduced to your rate of pursuit.
-You can not fall below 6 hours and still recieve a housing stipend.
+You can not fall below 6 hours and still receive a housing stipend.
 It is important to understand the hour requirement and how it will affect your stipend.
 Please talk with us prior to dropping a course.